MHD in a cylindrical shearing box II: Intermittent Bursts and Substructures in MRI Turbulence: Discussion

-A significant difference of the cylindrical approach from the Cartesian one is the presence of the radial variation in epicycle frequency.
-For the equilibrium rotation profile, equation (\ref{eq:Omgeq}), the epicycle frequency is written as
+A significant difference of the cylindrical approach from the Cartesian one is the presence of the radial variation in epicyclic frequency.
+For the equilibrium rotation profile, equation (\ref{eq:Omgeq}), the epicyclic frequency is written as